krakrukra/PocketAdmin/README.md

 3. the device can show up as both keyboard and a USB disk (contains payload.txt), so there is no need to
 keep sticking SD card in/out of various devices while developing payloads.

-4. configurable enumeration process: with "VID ", "PID " commands user can change VID / PID values used for enumeration.
+4. configurable enumeration process:
+with "VID ", "PID " commands user can change VID / PID values used for enumeration.
-with "HID\_ONLY\_MODE" command device will enumerate in HID-only/MSD-only mode, depending on the state of MSD-only button;
+with "HID\_ONLY\_MODE" command device will enumerate in HID-only mode (or MSD-only mode, if MSD-only button if pressed);
 if such command is not present device enumerates in HID+MSD mode, but will not type any keystrokes if MSD-only button is pressed.

 ---

-##hardware
+## hardware

 project is designed using KiCad 5.0.2
 check KiCad pcb file for PCB manufacturing info